WalshyDev/blob-builds/docs/src/content/docs/index.md

 ## Authentication

 Authentication to the API is done through API tokens.
-Currently, account creation does not exist.
-Contact Walshy or Jeff to get an account and API token.
+Once you login, you can find your API on the [account settings page](https://blob.build/account).

 With the API token, you can pass it into the `Authorization` header as a Bearer token.
 Example: